a733573/quicksearch_selector/README.md

 # QuickSearch Selector Add-on for Anki

-This add-on allows you to quickly search selected text using predefined search engines.
+This add-on allows you to quickly search selected text using predefined online tools and search engines.
 It also supports auto-popup functionality that triggers when text is selected.

 ## Features

+- **Search Selected Text with Your Favorite Tools**: Select any text in Anki and search it using your preferred online tools (e.g., Google, Wiktionary, Oxford Learner's Dictionaries, YouGlish, etc.).
-- **Customizable Search Engines**: Add, remove, or modify search engines in the config.
+- **Customizable Search Tools**: Add, remove, or modify search tools in the config.
 - **Shortcut Key**: Trigger the popup with a customizable shortcut key.
 - **Auto-Popup**: Automatically show the popup when text is selected (configurable delay).